teradici/deploy/dev/domain-controller/README.md

 ## Deploying Cloud Access Manager using Microsoft Azure
 The CAM solution consists of the following components:
- * Deployment Cloud Server (This creates the administration GUI)
+ * Deployment Cloud Server (This provides the administration GUI)
  * Domain Controller (This will contain an active directory)
  * Connection Broker
  * Security Gateway